lachlanc61/ReadoutXFM/README.md

 # Summary:

-- parses JSON/binary .GeoPIXE files
+- parses JSON/binary .GeoPIXE files via Xfmap class

-- extracts pixel records and pixel parameters
+- extracts pixel records and pixel parameters into PixelSeries class

 - projects spectra onto an RGB colourmap for rapid visualisation of the distribution of major phases